luukfroling/Mechanica/content/replaced/Ch6_AngularMomentum.md

 $$ U_{eff} = \frac{l^2}{2mr^2} - -G\frac{mM}{r} $$

-We see, that the energy can not be just any value: the kinetic energy of our quasi-one-dimensional particle ($\frac{1}{2}m\dot{r}^2$) can not be negative and the total potential energy has, according to {numref}`fig:KeplerEnergy.png` a clear minimum.
-The total energy can not be below this minimum.
+We see, that the energy cannot be just any value: the kinetic energy of our quasi-one-dimensional particle ($\frac{1}{2}m\dot{r}^2$) cannot be negative and the total potential energy has, according to {numref}`fig:KeplerEnergy.png` a clear minimum.
+The total energy cannot be below this minimum.
 On the other hand: there is no maximum.

 ::::{tab-set}
 :::{tab-item} Case 1: $U_{eff} = minimal$